 Hepatitis C is transmitted by blood-to-blood contact.
-Any break in the skin or an invasive procedure may allow HCV to enter the body, even if no blood is visible.
+Any break in the skin may allow HCV to enter the body, even if no blood is visible.

 The most common transmission route for hepatitis C is through sharing needles and other equipment for injecting drugs (cookers, tourniquets, cottons, water, etc.).
 Certain non-injection drug paraphernalia (crack pipes or straws used for snorting drugs, for example) also pose a risk of transmission.

 Before 1992, when a reliable blood test to identify HCV antibodies became available, many people contracted hepatitis C through blood or blood product transfusions.
 Since then, the blood supply has been screened, and today the risk of HCV transmission via transfusion is very low—less than one case per 2 million units of transfused blood.
 However, there have been some recent cases of HCV transmission in medical facilities due to inappropriate reuse or improper cleaning of items such as endoscopy equipment.

 The risk of sexual transmission of HCV is not entirely clear.
 Only a small percentage (estimated at 1%–3%) of monogamous heterosexual couples in stable long-term relationships contract hepatitis C through unprotected sexual activity.
 The risk is higher, however, for people in so-called “high risk” groups, including men who have sex with men, sex workers, people with multiple sex partners, and people with sexually transmitted diseases.
 In recent years, outbreaks of sexually transmitted acute HCV infection have been reported in several European, Australian and U.S. cities among HIV positive gay and bisexual men with no traditional risk factors.